adritasharma/SQL-INTERVIEW-QUESTIONS/README.md

 It is generated after the query has been executed.
 It shows the actual operations and steps involved while executing the query.
 This may or may not differ from the Estimated Execution Plan

 </ol>

+## QUERY Performance Improvement

+- EXISTS is faster than IN